 Operations Director, UK industrial and electrical distributor

 Native ETIM and BMEcat ingestion.
 95% attribute match rate out of the box.
 Suppliers who do not send ETIM-formatted data still feed the same ETIM-aligned catalogue through AI extraction.
-No custom development to make a generalist AI platform handle distribution standards.
+Native standards support means no custom development on your side.

 SKULaunch is built around the supplier portal.
 80% plus completion versus 12% on spreadsheet templates.
 For distributors with 50 to 500 active suppliers, the portal is the workflow that scales.